scarpent/ledgerbil/README.md

 want to give a positive amount for assets and negative for liability, assuming the normal state of these kinds of accounts.

+Statement ending info is saved to ~/.ledgerbil and restored when the reconciler is restarted.

 ##### mark / unmark

 Set transactions as pending (!) or remove the pending mark.
 You can